ibm-cloud-docs/BlockStorage/managing-block-storage.md

 If you want to disconnect multiple hosts from a specific LUN, you need to repeat the Revoke Access action for each host.
 {:tip}

-### Revoking access through the SL CLI.
+### Revoking access through the SLCLI.

-Alternatively, you can use the following command in SL CLI.
+Alternatively, you can use the following command in SLCLI.
 ```
 # slcli block access-revoke --help
 Usage: slcli block access-revoke [OPTIONS] VOLUME_ID